AA+W - Fotolia

 The government plans envisage that retailers will be able to sell only products with an IoT security label that will attest to devices conforming to the top three security requirements set out in the IoT voluntary code of practice (CoP) published by the UK in October 2018.

 Alternative options to the label that government is also consulting on would be to mandate retailers to not sell any products that do not adhere to the top three security requirements of the CoP.

 The CoP is aimed at helping manufacturers boost the security of internet-connected devices.
-The first of its kind in the world, the Secure by Design CoP was developed by the Department for Digital, Culture, Media and Sport (DCMS) and the National Cyber Security Centre (NCSC).
+The of its kind in the world, the Secure by Design CoP was developed by the Department for Digital, Culture, Media and Sport (DCMS) and the National Cyber Security Centre (NCSC).
 It has already been backed by Centrica Hive, HP, Geo and, more recently, Panasonic.